Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Application for Fake News Detection with Pseudo Relevance Feedback

-As opposed to the previous evaluations, which focused on relevance feedback, in many real world problems, it is impossible to use such a manner.
-In many cases, it is not practical and scalable to ask feedback from the users continuously.
+In many cases, it is not practical and scalable to ask for feedback from the users continuously.
 Therefore, here, we are in a mode of pseudo relevance feedback.
-This means that we apply the \emph{iterative query selection (IQS)} on the Twitter search engine and refer the obtained \emph{mean relevance error (MRE)} score for the returned tweets as pseudo-relevance feedback.
+This means that we apply the \emph{iterative query selection (IQS)} with the mean word mover's distance (MMD) as pseudo relevance feedback.
+To reduce the number of interactions with the Twitter search engine we use the IQS vanilla configuration.

 In this section, we demonstrate the importance of the IQS as a necessary link in the pipeline of fake news detection.
-Using the proposed IQS and MRE, we demonstrate an automated collection of relevant tweets associated with labeled given news items (ground truth).
+Using the proposed IQS and MMD, we demonstrate an automated collection of relevant tweets associated with labeled news items (ground truth).
 Later, using these relevant tweets, we demonstrate fake news detection using supervised machine learning classifiers.
-In the following section, we describe the background of fake news detection on online social media (OSM), including the data collection process.
+First, we describe the background of fake news detection on online social media (OSM), including the data collection process.
 Afterward, we present the dataset obtained using the IQS for fake news detection on OSM.
 Finally, we train a classifier on the collected data and present its performance.